Shenandoah Valley Music Festival: Timeline

 2018: SVMF started using a video screen on stage.
 The Festival also implemented ticket scanning from patrons’ cell phones.
 Artists who drew the largest audiences were The Temptations, Kenny G, and Mary Chapin Carpenter.

 2019: SVMF extended its “day of concert” online ticket sales from noon up until the start of the concert.
 Other highlights of the 2019 summer season include The Beach Boys concert on July 26 which drew nearly 1,900 people.
 This season also featured an Evening with Judy Collins, plus the return of the Oak Ridge Boys for a third season and the Fairfax Symphony Orchestra, after a three year hiatus from SVMF.
-The FSO performed “The Planets” for a special 50th celebration of the first moon landing.
+The FSO performed “The Planets” for a special 50th celebration of the first crewed Moon landing.
 The event featured video of space imagery produced by NASA, specifically for “The Planets,” and stargazing with telescopes provided by the Shenandoah Astronomical Society.
 After the close of the concert season, SVMF moved out of the offices it had called home for 45 years, at 102 N. Main St. in Woodstock, and relocated just a block away to 238 N. Main St.

-2020: Festival went on despite COVID-19 pandemic.
-Audience was wearing masks and social distancing measures were in effect.
+2020: SVMF was reduced to five concerts over two weekends in September because of the COVID-19 pandemic.
+Each concert complied with state regulated social distancing measures.
+Another instrument workshop was also held this year.

+2021: SVMF returned to a regular concert schedule after COVID-19 restrictions were lifted.
+Highlights of the season were KANSAS, the return of the Nitty Gritty Dirt Band for a second time, Black Violin, and Steep Canyon Rangers.

+2023: SVMF celebrated its 60th anniversary.
+Highlights included Three Dog Night, Don McLean, The Steel Wheels headlining the Hot Strings and Cool Breezes Minifest, and the return of Pure Prairie League and Steep Canyon Rangers.